cata-lystic/jrecraft-server/README.md

 	sudo ufw allow 25565

-Connect to your server via it's IP address.
+Connect to your server via its IP address.
 If you set it up on the computer you plan to play on then your IP is probably `localhost`  or something.